-American History IIGrade 9Credit/Weight 1.0/2College PrepWith the chronological flow, a thematic approach to events will be employed in this course.
+American History II Grade 9Credit/Weight 1.0/2College PrepWith the chronological flow, a thematic approach to events will be employed in this course.
 The course will include a detailed study from post Reconstruction United States industrialization to 20th century conflicts through modern times.College Prep

 Civics/American Government Grade 10 Credit/Weight 1.0/2 College Prep This year-long course will provide students with an understanding of the American political system and its functions.
 Students will better understand our Constitutional concepts and theories.
 Current and historical events will be studied to better understand our political ideology and traditions.
 Students will better understand our political ideology and traditions.
-Students will develop an understanding of their responsibilities as citizens to be better able to participate in our political system.
+Students will better understand our political ideology and traditions.
+Students will better understand our political ideology and traditions.
+Students will better understand our political ideology and traditions.
+Students will better understand our political ideology and traditions.
+Students will better understand our political ideology and traditions.
+Students will be the participate in our political system.

-World Cultures IIGrade 11Credit/Weight 1.0/3College Prep

-This course is designed to provide the students extensive exposure to the cultures of various ancient civilizations bridging the social sciences of economics, politics, philosophy, and the humanities.
+World Cultures IIGrade 11Credit/Weight 1.0/3College PrepThis course is designed to provide the students extensive exposure to the cultures of various ancient civilizations bridging the social sciences of economics, politics, philosophy, and the humanities.
 The student will develop a firm knowledge base and enhanced skills of logic, enabling the recognition of trends between and among previous and contemporary civilizations.
 This course would allow the student to determine patterns of modern civilizations which impact contemporary global relations.